rasheedjimoh/dataexfilattemptbyBryceMontgomery/README.md

 ![image](https://github.com/user-attachments/assets/7f745959-5e53-4fc0-853e-55b60d0eca6c)

-## **Summary**
+## **Summary of Incident**
-An internal investigation revealed that sensitive corporate files were accessed, compressed, and potentially exfiltrated.
-The goal was to trace the movement of these files and identify the individual responsible.
+This investigation focuses on a suspected data exfiltration attempt by Bryce Montgomery, an employee within the company.
+It was observed that sensitive corporate files, including research and development documents, were accessed and possibly transmitted outside the network without authorization.
+Our task was to trace the movement of these files, identify any potential signs of exfiltration, and pinpoint who was responsible for the incident.

 ![2025-02-09_23-44_1](https://github.com/user-attachments/assets/bebf0744-56e3-4aa3-b150-6e59dc5c425f)

 ---

 ## **Step 1: Identifying the Initial File Access**
-We started by identifying the SHA256 hash of the sensitive document using the query below:
+We began the investigation by identifying the file accessed by Bryce Montgomery.
+To ensure we track the file accurately, we started by searching for the SHA256 hash of the file.
+The SHA256 hash is a unique identifier for the file and helps us track its movement across systems, regardless of the file's name or location.

+We searched the device logs for any events related to this specific file, including file renaming, creation, or modification, within the past 7 days.

 ```kql
 DeviceFileEvents